 The Learning Center for Dyslexia | Dyslexia Tutoring

-Reading struggles affect between 10-20% of any student population.
-These kids are often very bright, with clear and significant strengths in other academic areas, but their unexplained difficulty with reading is holding them back from achieving their potential.
+One out of five individuals struggle with dyslexia.
+Students with dyslexia are very bright, with clear and significant strengths in other academic areas, but their unexplained difficulty with reading is holding them back from achieving their potential.

-In the fall of 2017, we began offering tutoring to struggling readers using the Barton Reading System, a widely respected Orton-Gillingham based program.
-We were instantly busy and have grown ever since.
-As of May 2023, we have nine Barton-trained tutors and deliver 109 hours of tutoring each week to 54 Lighthouse and non-Lighthouse students.
-We offer tutoring both during and after school.
+In the fall of 2017, Lighthouse began offering tutoring to struggling readers using the Barton Reading System, a widely respected Orton-Gillingham based program.
+We have eight Barton-trained tutors who work with over 50 Lighthouse and non-Lighthouse students.
+Tutoring is offered both during and after school, with optional summer tutoring available.

-We have tutoring available after school, as well as during the school day.
-This works particularly well with the already popular Lighthouse afterschool care program.
+- We have tutoring available after school, as well as during the school day.
+This works particularly well with the already popular Lighthouse after-school care program.
 For students who participate in the many activities available after school, coming over to The Learning Center for tutoring is just a few steps away.
-It couldn’t be easier.

-One thing kids will learn here that they will not learn elsewhere. . . that they are not defective and were, in fact, created by God with a specific and wonderful plan in mind.
-We believe God will use their experiences, even their struggles, for some amazing good.
-We also believe that they are not less than their peers, but rather simply different.
-We often say, “They have a MAC brain in a PC world.”
-They simply use a different processing system.
-The privilege we have as tutors in The Learning Center is to teach them in the way that they learn.
+- One thing kids will learn here that they will not learn elsewhere is that they are not defective and were, in fact, created by God with a specific and wonderful plan in mind.
+We believe God will use their experiences, including their struggles, for some amazing good.
+We also believe that they are not less than their peers, but simply benefit from learning in a different way.
+Our goal is that students will use the tools they learn to continue their education journey to become better readers, writers, and communicators.